zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 ### Step 2.
 Create the Zoom Video View Controller and present it

-Create the ZoomVideoVC that takes in the **connectionData** created earlier.
+Create the ZoomVideoVC that takes in the **connectionData** and present it.

 ```Swift
 let zoomVideoToolkitVC = ZoomVideoVC(connectionData: zoomConnectionData)